 — Former NFL Quarterback Donovan McNabb, via TMZ Sports

-Philly fans know Donovan McNabb was one of the best NFL players in his day.
+Philly fans know Donovan McNabb was one of the best quarterbacks and passers in his day.
 They will always remember that Eagles team under Andy Reid.
-However, with no Super Bowl wins, the case for him being in the Hall of Fame might be an uphill battle, don’t you agree?
+However, with no Super Bowl wins, the case for him being in the Hall of Fame might be an uphill battle, don't you agree?

 This post was originally published on May 24, 2019.